briandant/11tyblog/content/notes/overriding-settings-in-django:-a-word-of-caution.md

 ---
 tags: note
 layout: layouts/note.liquid
-title: "overriding settings in django: a word of caution"
+title: "overriding settings in django: a cautionary tale"
 date: "git Created"
 ---

 We've been using a pattern for stubs in `settings.py`.
-It allows us to create a stub class for, e.g., the a LLM wrapper—we don't want to actually hit the API.
-Then, if we're running tests, the stub class will be used.
-It looks something like this:
+It allows us to create a stub class for, e.g., an LLM wrapper—we don't want to actually hit the API.
+If we're running tests, the stub class will be used.
+The setting config looks something like this:

 ```python
 # settings.py